British Values and Spiritual, Moral, Social and Cultural Development

 Children are encouraged to know, understand and exercise their rights and personal freedom.
 Children’s personal and social development is of paramount importance.
 Without self-confidence and self-esteem children cannot be effective learners and citizens of their community.

-These are the ways our Nursery promotes fundamental British values:
+These are the ways we promote fundamental British Values:

 We value and respond to the views of our children, their parents and stakeholders.
 We foster a sense of belonging to the school community and collaborate, innovate and share to forge strong partnerships.